 If you don't select text, the Concordance window opens empty.
 You can type your expression in Search for field and start looking from there.

-- Concordance automatically detects if you are looking for a source or target word, and opens the widow with default settings:
+- Concordance automatically detects if you are looking for a source or target word, and opens the window with the default settings:

 What can you do?